 |Earnings in BRL||Rate Applicable to Income Level (%)|

 |45,013 to 55,976||22.5%|

 There are no regional or state income taxes in Brazil, though some municipalities will levy a service tax on businesses or real estate transfers (usually 2%).

 Taxpayers are not able to apply their losses against their other income but have been able to net gains and losses from sales of securities on a Brazilian public stock exchange.

 US – Brazil Tax Treaty

 The US and Brazil entered into a Totalization Agreement in 2016, which eliminates double contributions of social security taxes.

 Brazil Tax Due Date

 For corporate taxes, the fiscal year is the tax year.
 For individual income taxes, the taxable period is any given calendar month.
-You will also be required to file an annual tax declaration, with the tax rates being calculated to an annual average to make up for any fluctuations in monthly income.
+You will also be required to file an annual tax declaration, with the tax rates being calculated to a yearly average to make up for any fluctuations in monthly income.
 These returns must be filed by the last working day of April in the year following the tax year.
-Although payments are withheld on a monthly basis, taxpayers must pay annual taxes on income not subject to withholding, such as investments.
+Although payments are withheld every month, taxpayers must pay annual taxes on income not subject to withholding, such as investments.